ricketyrack/dynamicLink/README.md

 An HTML link that allows expressions to build the URL such as constants.

 ## Features
 A pluggable widget for Mendix.
+Now added mendix Icon to display left of the link text like the mendix Button widget.

 ## Usage
 From a command prompt (e.g., PowerShell, msys64, cygwin, or bash) type 'npm install' followed by 'npm run dev'.